-Cow’s milk is no good for your cat.
-We have all seen the TV commercials, cartoons, and movies of cats lapping milk from a bowl.
+Ever wondered why your cat should skip the milk saucer?
+We’ve all seen the TV commercials, cartoons, and movies of cats lapping milk from a bowl.
 However, in real life, my cat Nala got diarrhea every time I let her drink cow’s milk.
-If you are wondering why your cat has stomach ailments after drinking cow’s milk, we have answers for you.
+If you’re wondering why your cat has stomach ailments after drinking cow’s milk, then read on.

 Lactose Intolerance